Sequence Variation Identification

 By observing changes in label spacing and comparisons of order, position, and orientation of label patterns, Bionano’s automated structural variation calling algorithms detect all major structural variation types.

-Labels moving closer together, with or without loss of labels, are evidence of deletions.
+A decreased spacing of labels, with or without loss of labels, is evidence of deletions.
 Label spacing that increases with or without additional labels detected point to inserted sequences.

 Using similar methods, expansions or contractions of tandem arrays or segmental duplications can be identified.
 When label patterns are inverted relative to the reference, an inversion is called.
 Genome maps aligning partially with two or more different chromosomes or genomic locations indicate translocations.